coin-or/coinbrew/index.md

 ### Install executables, libraries, and header files

-After building with an installation prefix specified, the project may be installed using the command
+After building with an (non-writeable) installation prefix specified, the project may be installed using the command
 ```
-coinbrew install <ProjectName>
+sudo coinbrew install <ProjectName>
 ```
 ## Help